WilmerLab/wilmerlab.github.io/_pages/people.md

     title: "Genesis Ruiz"
     excerpt: "*Undergraduate Researcher*<br>
     **Genesis is studying how the partial charges in MOFs may affect the diffusion of gases.**
-    She will have earned her degree in Chemical engineering at the University of Puerto Rico, Mayaguez Campus, in 2019.
+    She will have earned her degree in Chemical Engineering at the University of Puerto Rico, Mayaguez Campus, in 2019.
 She has researched in different areas such as Environmental Chemistry, Pharmaceutical and Bio-Medical Engineering.
-The latter at Washington State University, where she studies techniques for the isolation and purification of potential biomakrers for early diagnostics in cancerous diseases."
+The latter at Washington State University, where she studied techniques for the isolation and purification of potential biomarkers for early diagnostics in cancerous diseases."
   - image_path: /assets/img/people/BlakeProfilePic.jpg
     alt: "Blake Dube"
     title: "Blake Dube"